 Step 1: Earn a Bachelor's or Associate's Degree

-- Volunteer or intern at a zoo or animal care facility.
-Experience in animal handling is important in the field of zoo keeping.
-If not enrolled in a program that offers courses in animal handling or training, you can get this experience by volunteering or interning at a local humane society, wildlife rehabilitation center or zoo.
+Experience in animal handling is important in the field of zookeeping.
+If not enrolled in a program that offers courses in animal handling or training, you can get this experience by volunteering or interning at a local humane society, wildlife rehabilitation center, or zoo.
 An internship might count for college credit.

 Knowledge and experience in animal handling is crucial.
 Aspiring zookeepers usually start out volunteering or participating in an unpaid internship.
 After a time, the volunteer or intern will gain more experience working with different animals and earn positive references from supervisors.
 This will help in acquiring a paid internship.

 Paid internships are commonly available to those still in college and recent graduates, and they're sometimes a prerequisite needed before being hired at a zoo.
 Often, zoos looking for a new zookeeper will give first priority to those who have interned there.
-The zoos that do this know first-hand that the intern works hard, understands how the zoo is run, and is familiar with the zoo animals.
+The zoos that do this know first-hand that interns work hard, understand how the zoo is run, and are familiar with the zoo animals.

 Step 3: Earn a Higher Position